demlenar/classprojects/README.md

 ### Description
 Roshambo: A rock paper scissors program where the computer has diffrent play strategies against the user.
-<br> Adventure Game: A simple and fun text Adventure game
+<br> Adventure Game: A simple and fun text Adventure game leading through a fanstastic story.

 ### Input Guidelines